 No student will be excluded from any course or curriculum of study on the basis of a disability if the student can perform the essential functions of the course or curriculum with reasonable accommodations.
-Students are also expected to follow the College's Honor Code, regardless of disability.
+Students are also expected to follow the College's Student Code of Conduct and honor code, regardless of disability.
 Accommodations are established on a case-by-case basis and may include, but are not limited to, extended time for testing, alternate testing and evaluation methods for students with impaired sensory, manual, or speaking skills, use of calculators, sign language interpreters, accessible housing and classrooms, and utilization of tape recorders.
 In addition, the College provides specific accommodations in the area of foreign languages and math for students with documented learning disabilities in these areas.